Werewolves and Lollipops

 Werewolves and Lollipops is Patton Oswalt's second comedy album, following Feelin' Kinda Patton.
 It was recorded in Austin, Texas and released on July 10, 2007.
 The album also features a bonus DVD featuring an additional performance at the 40 Watt Club in Athens, Georgia.

 The track "America Has Spoken" appears on the Sub Pop Records Facebook Sampler released on iTunes.

 A limited release vinyl edition of five hundred copies was released by Stand Up!
 Records, in association with Sub Pop, in April 2010.
 The LP contained the bonus DVD as well as a free download code for the LP contents.

 Reception

-The album garnered generally positive praise upon its release.
+The album garnered generally positive reviews upon its release.
 Almost Cool Music Review called Oswalt "One of the funnier comics working today."
 The Orange County weekly said of the album: "So gratifying and unhackneyed are Oswalt's scathing riffs that by disc's end, you want to buy him a bottle of wine that's beyond your price range."
 Stylus Magazine gave the album a B+, saying, " ...
 Werewolves is a classic comedy album in that it captures a seasoned comedian at his prime, spectacularly displaying his trademarks while proving himself able to bring in audiences skeptical of his cynicism."
-Pitchfork also referred to this as Oswalt's magnum opus.
+Pitchfork also referred to it as Oswalt's magnum opus.